-Stock photography has been around since 1920s, yet there is still a hint of prejudice in regards to things like utility, accessibility, originality and authenticity of stock photographs.
+Stock photography has been around since the 1920s, yet there is still a hint of prejudice in regards to things like utility, accessibility, originality, and authenticity of stock photographs.
 One reason for this skewed perception is perhaps the lack of knowledge in the small changes that shape the industry.

 Stumbling on stock photography is just the beginning.
 You have to understand how to use the images, how to find them and how to fit them into your projects.
 All of this is a headache for some of the most frequent stock photography users.

 To clear the table, we’ll be looking at 10 common stock photography myths and how you can use them more effectively.
 We’ll also include useful resources and tips for those interested in integrating stock photography into their projects.

 Are you ready to get involved with potential legal issues?
 If the answer is no, you might need to think twice before using images from Google that aren’t labeled for reuse.
 When you use images without proper licenses, you’re illegally taking someone else’s work without credits (as most people like to do) or without compensating the artist/photographer.

 Stock photographers upload their images with model and property release forms and work with agencies such as Depositphotos to license those images.
 Every collection with microstock agencies makes this part of the process to avoid any legal issues.
 You purchase images and the rights to use them.

 Although it is true that stock photography libraries are available to everyone, your search will always be only as good as your ideas.
 There are a million alternative ways to show similar ideas.
 If you’re concerned with using the same images as your competitors, do your research and find a fresh perspective.